Saving Sunnyside Conservatory

 All things Fazekas can be found linked on this page.

 A few more novel sightings of the work of Anton Fazekas, San Francisco’s midcentury sculptor-entrepreneur of illuminated house numbers.
+Residents can bring surprising artistic flare and imagination to this little piece of domestic infrastructure.
 Read the background in the original post.

 As if the classy copper metallic paint wasn't enough, this one has had its numbers replaced with real copper digits, complete with a touch of verdigris patina.
 Raymond Avenue.